zyedidia/micro/runtime/help/colors.md

 Micro comes with a number of colorschemes by default.
 Here is the list:

-* default: this is the simplest colorscheme.
+* simple: this is the simplest colorscheme.
 It uses 16 colors which are set by your terminal

-* zenburn: this is micro's default colorscheme because it looks very good and works in 256 color terminals.
+* zenburn: this is micro's default colorscheme because it looks very good and works in 256 color terminals. this colorscheme also has the name 'default'

 * solarized: this is the solarized colorscheme.
   You should have the solarized color palette in your terminal to use it.